 Define your objectives: What is your business’ ultimate goal?
 What do you want users to do on each key page of your website?
 What do you think they want to do on each key page of your website?
 Try to map the user journey, noting each mini-conversion along the way.

 Put yourself in your users’ shoes: This one’s more easily said than done, but understanding customer perspective will give insight into how your website’s really performing.
 Maybe buy your own product, or invite users to sign up for your service and then fill out a questionnaire about their experience (I like iPerceptions).
-You could record users going through your website’s enquiry process through UserTesting.
+You could record users going through your website’s enquiry process through a purpose-built platform, such as UserTesting.

 Be honest: If that offer on your product really is limited, or there really are only a small number of places left at your event, then you must say so, but be mindful that repetitive, forceful CTAs can be seen as gimmicky and sales-y, which can put the savvy user off.